ethersphere/swarm-guide/contents/runninganode.rst

   ./bzzd --bzzaccount $BZZKEY \
          --datadir $DATADIR \
          --ethapi $DATADIR/geth.ipc \
+         --maxpeers 0 \
          2>> $DATADIR/bzz.log < <(echo -n "MYPASSWORD") &

 If all is successful you will see the message "Deploying new chequebook" on the bzz.log.
 Once the transaction is mined, SWAP is ready.

+.. note:: Astute readers will notice that enabling SWAP while setting maxpeers to 0 seems futile.
+These instructions will be updated soon to allow you to run a private swap testnet with several peers.

 Mining on your private chain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The alternative is to earn your all your ether by mining on your private chain.
+The alternative to creating a custom genesis block is to earn your all your ether by mining on your private chain.
 You can start you geth node in mining mode using the ``--mine`` flag, or (in our case) we can start mining on an already running geth node by issuing the ``miner.start()`` command:

 .. code-block:: none